ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 If additional language packs are installed it is also likely that keyboards other than US will be required.

-Table 96 Office Language Pack Design Decisions for all agencies and implementation types.
+Office Language Pack Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---